-The Company did not have any financial instruments classified as Level 3 as at 31 December 2017.
+The Company did not have any financial instruments classified as Level 3 as at 31 December 2018.
+The available for sale investments transferred out of level 1 relate to positions whose trading was inactive as at 31 December 2018.

 b.
 Insurance risk